Yianni-Mitropoulos/h20-pass/README.md

 ## Security Note

+Nothing is ever written to disk; the tool stores only a **session-bound pepper** in RAM.

-This tool is **deterministic**: same inputs produce the same output.
+However, since this tool is **deterministic**: same inputs produce the same output.
 Anyone with **your passphrase** and **master password** can generate all of your service passwords.

-The tool stores only a **session-bound pepper** (a secret value stored temporarily in the kernel keyring and only in RAM) - nothing is written to disk.

 However, if an attacker compromises the VM during the session, they could:
 - Read the pepper from RAM, or
 - Log your keystrokes, or
 - Read the clipboard (generated passwords are copied there)

 **Best practice:**
 - Run in a **dedicated disposable VM**
 - Ensure this VM has **strictly no internet access**
 - Do not paste anything into this VM, ever